GluuFederation/tutorials/gluu-gateway-tutorials/tutorials/multistep-oidc-authentication.md

 - The request hits Gluu Gateway first — it is the Internet facing endpoint/page.

-- As per the configuration, GG will behave and proceed authentication flow.
+- As per the configuration, GG will behave and proceed the OpenID Connect Code Authentication Flow.

 ## Prerequisites